alex-karev/godot-rgmap/README.md

 See more about using GDNative modules here: <https://docs.godotengine.org/en/stable/tutorials/scripting/gdnative/gdnative_cpp_example.html#using-the-gdnative-module>

-## Example
-You can find a short example of usage in demo-project directory

 ## TODO
 - [X] Create demo project
 - [X] Add gifs and images to README
+- [X] Automatic generation of 2D Tileset and Tilemap based on RGTileset
+- [X] Better error handling
+- [X] Chunk system
 - [ ] Cutting and resizing map
-- [ ] Automatic generation of 2D Tileset and Tilemap based on RGTileset
-- [ ] Better error handling

 ## References
 The code for some parts of this projects was inspired by/copied from these resources: